 Some other tools have been linked here too!

 To use this File Compare or fc.exe program, first, export a .reg file, & name it as say rega.

 After the change takes place, export the changed .reg file & name it as say, regb.

 fc /u rega.reg regb.reg > regcompare.txt

 Since .reg files use Unicode, the /u switch, tells fc.exe to use Unicode.

 You can now inspect the output regcompare in Notepad.

-Sysinternals Process Monitor is a great freeware, to monitor registry changes in real time.
+Sysinternals Process Monitor is a great freeware, to monitor registry changes in real-time.
 Process Monitor is an advanced monitoring tool for Windows that shows real-time file system, Registry and process/thread activity.
-It combines the features of two legacy Sysinternals utilities, Filemon and Regmon, and adds an extensive list of enhancements including rich and non-destructive filtering, comprehensive event properties such session IDs and user names, reliable process information, full thread stacks with integrated symbol support for each operation, simultaneous logging to a file, and much more.
+It combines the features of two legacy Sysinternals utilities, Filemon and Regmon, and adds an extensive list of enhancements including rich and non-destructive filtering, comprehensive event properties such as Session IDs and user names, reliable process information, full thread stacks with integrated symbol support for each operation, simultaneous logging to a file, and much more.

 These may also interest you: